12 Sparse PK Sampling

 • Preclinical toxicokinetic studies — serial sacrifice designs where each animal is sampled at only one timepoint

-• Paediatric or special population studies — where blood volume limits the number of draws per patient
+• Pediatric or special population studies — where blood volume limits the number of draws per patient

 • Large observational studies — with opportunistic sampling

-We construct a synthetic dataset following the Holder et al. (1999) design: 6 nominal timepoints, 3 subjects sampled at each timepoint (18 subjects total, 1 sample each).
+We construct a synthetic dataset following the Holder et al. (1999) design: 7 nominal timepoints (including pre-dose t = 0), 3 subjects sampled at each timepoint (21 subjects total, 1 sample each).

 set.seed(42)